+Wingate’s doctrine was based on maximal mobility, initiative and offense, intelligence, ruses, secrecy (deflection, misleading the enemy, infiltration, and surprise) – principles that suited a small army with few resources, and were therefore enthusiastically adopted by the founders of the IDF.
+The Special Night Squads quickly seized control of the night and succeeded in stopping the attacks on the pipeline.

 Wingate impressed his Jewish partners, including Dayan, with his familiarity with the terrain, daring, and great resourcefulness.
 Unlike other British officers, and similar to Dayan, he abhorred formations, criticism, salutes, and parades – all the hallmarks of a regular army.
 But he was meticulous about his weapons’ cleanliness and carefully plotted his operations.

-Wingate’s doctrine was based on maximal mobility, initiative and offense, intelligence, ruses, secrecy (deflection, misleading the enemy, infiltration, and surprise) – principles that suited a small army with few resources, and were therefore enthusiastically adopted by the founders of the IDF.
-Very soon, the Special Night Squads seized control of the night and succeeded in stopping the attacks on the pipeline.

-Dayan met Wingate in 1938 near Nahalal just when Wingate was undertaking his study of the Arab gangs.
-In fractured Hebrew, Wingate lectured to the Shimron group, of which Dayan was then a member, on his method of ambush.
-Wingate’s mastery of navigation and fieldcraft deeply impressed Dayan.
-He said that Wingate “is a groundbreaking military genius rebelling against conventions.”
-Wingate became a role model and he and Dayan formed a relatively close relationship.
-The way Wingate led men, such as his habit of eating and drinking in the field only after making sure that his soldiers had eaten and drunk before him, or his insistence on being at the head of a raid formation rather than sending scouts before the forward line, demonstrated to Dayan combat leadership at its best.

-One of Wingate’s best-known successful operations was one his unit carried out with Dayan and the Mobile Defense.
-It was an attack on a Bedouin encampment near the village of al-Awadin, which was a transit station for delivering weapons to the Samaria region and a jumping-off point for the Arab gangs’ assault and robbery raids.
-The gang’s head was Yusouf Abu Dura, one of the men of Fawzi al-Qawuqji, who would command the Iraqi Society for the Defense of Palestine, which gained particular notoriety as a result of its battles against the Jewish settlement during the 1936 to 1939 riots and the War of Independence.

-The plan that Wingate devised was based on a ruse: a truck stopped about 1 km before the village, near the railroad tracks, and men disguised as railroad workers disembarked.
+One of Wingate’s best-known successful operations was one his unit carried out with Dayan and the Mobile Defense, attacking a Bedouin encampment near the village of al-Awadin.
+This was a transit station for delivering weapons to the Samaria region and a jumping-off point for the Arab gangs’ assault and robbery raids.
+Wingate’s plan was based on a ruse: a truck stopped about 1 km before the village, near the railroad tracks, and men disguised as railroad workers disembarked.
 In reality, this was a squad of Dayan’s men who served as bait.
 Still inside the truck were Wingate’s men, armed with two Lewis machine guns.
 The Arabs, who considered the laborers easy prey, hurried to attack them, but were then cut down by fire from the guns hidden in the truck.
-Panic overtook the Arabs who scattered in every direction, but then they fell into the ambushes Wingate had put in place all along the intersections to the village.
-In this operation, 14 Arabs were killed, three were taken captive, and 10, most of them wounded, managed to escape.
+Panic overtook the Arabs, who scattered in all directions, but then they fell into the ambushes Wingate had placed all along the intersections to the village.

 The ruse of camouflaging the men as railroad workers was actually Dayan’s idea.
-Wingate’s appreciation and respect for Dayan was greatly enhanced in wake of this operation.
+Wingate’s appreciation and respect for Dayan was greatly enhanced following this operation.
 He identified in Dayan qualities he particularly appreciated, such as daring and creativity.
-As for the daring: in the operation, Dayan was one of the men disguised as a railroad worker, a role that exposed him to considerable danger.
+As for the daring, Dayan had been one of the men disguised as a railroad worker, exposing him to considerable danger.